Giovanni Pernice: Series 20; with Richie Anderson

+Series 21; with Amanda Abbington

+Due to medical reasons, Abbington was unable to dance in week 5 and the couple were given a bye to progress to the next week.
+On 23 October 2023, Abbington withdrew from the competition.

 Dance tours and professional dance engagements

 Pernice took part in the national Strictly Come Dancing Live! tour in 2016 with his partner Georgia May Foote, and again in 2017 as part of the professional dance troupe for group numbers and professional dances.
 He partnered Debbie McGee in the 2018 live tour, Faye Tozer for the 2019 live tour and Rose Ayling-Ellis for the 2022 live tour.

 In 2016, Pernice announced his first dance tour Dance is Life, translated from the Italian expression 'Il Ballo è Vita'.
-The tour comprised 32 dates in England, Scotland and Wales between April to July 2017, performing to positive reviews.
+The tour comprised 32 dates in England, Scotland and Wales between April and July 2017, performing to positive reviews.
 The opening night was 26 April 2017 at the Albany Theatre, Coventry.
 The last performance took place on 23 July 2017 at the Marina Theatre, Lowestoft.
 In 2018, Pernice announced that his Dance is Life tour would be returning in 2019.

-In September 2020, Pernice & Anton Du Beke announced a 2021 UK Tour called HIM & ME.
+In September 2020, Pernice and Anton Du Beke announced a 2021 UK Tour called HIM & ME.

-In August 2022, Pernice announced he was to appear at Donaheys 2023 "Dancing With The Stars Weekends".
-He also has his solo tour called Made In Italy in 2023.
+In November 2025, Pernice announced he was to appear at Donaheys 2026 "Dancing With The Stars Weekends".

+Pernice also has his solo tour called The Last Dance in 2025.

 Personal life

-Pernice dated strictly partner and actress Georgia May Foote in 2016, as well as Ashley Roberts, former member of The Pussycat Dolls, from 2018 to January 2020.
 In July 2021, Pernice confirmed that he was dating social media influencer and TV personality Maura Higgins.
-The pair split just 4 months later.
+The pair split up four months later.
+Since 2024, Pernice is in a relationship with his Ballando con le Stelle partner, actress and TV presenter Bianca Guaccero.